jasperproject/jasperproject.github.io/documentation/software/index.md

 Main.py is the program that orchestrates all of Jasper.
 It creates mic, profile, and conversation instances.
 Conversation receives mic and profile from main then creates a notifier and brain.
 Brain receives the mic and profile originally descended from main and loads all the interactive components into memory.
 Brain is essentially the interface between developer-written modules and the core framework.
 Each module must implement isValid() and handle() functions and define a WORDS list.

 To learn more about how Jasper interactive modules work and how to write your own, check out the [API guide](/documentation/api)

+Next Steps
+---
+Now that you have fully configured your Jasper software, you're ready to start using it.
+Check out the [Usage](/documentation/usage) page for next steps.